Asbestos Trusts / Trusts Database / General Motors Company

 People who brought home asbestos on their work clothes may have also been exposed in their homes and vehicles.
 This especially includes anyone who regularly laundered asbestos-tainted work clothes.
 Asbestos is dusty and durable, and anyone who spent time in a garage or small laundry room breathing it in could have been at risk.

 Despite its success, GM could not escape asbestos injury litigation as claims began to pour in and pile up.
 The company reportedly claimed to be $173 billion in debt when it filed for Chapter 11 bankruptcy on June 1, 2009.

 The company was aided by a bailout from the U.S. government, and GM’s asbestos injury debt was transferred to Motors Liquidation Company Asbestos Personal Injury Trust.

 The trust was established on March 31, 2011 and began accepting claims on April 30, 2012.

 In 2011, General Motors Company created the Motors Liquidation Company (General Motors) Asbestos PI Trust under its Chapter 11 Joint Plan of Reorganization.
 The current payment percentage is 14.3%.

 The Trust states that it was established to “pay all Asbestos Personal Injury Claims, caused by exposure to asbestos-containing products for which by Motors Liquidation Company (f/k/a General Motors Corporation) and its affiliated debtors have legal responsibility…” The purpose of the payment percentage is to ensure that funds are available to accommodate all claimants.

 The Trust has established forms and procedures to apply and collect compensation from the trust.
-You can learn more on their website.

 In 2021, 5,134 claims were filed with the Trust, according to its annual financial report.